ericnograles/aspnet-core-react-redux/README.md

 You'll notice the `gem install docker-sync` as part of the initialization.
 In case you're curious, [docker-sync](http://docker-sync.io/) is a utility that allows your host's filesystem (i.e. your dev machine) perform at native speed in a Docker container.

 Without this utility, `dotnet watch` would execute file polling for changes, and would consume all of your container's resources.
 You may have seen this problem if you've tried Docker development using `webpack-dev-server`.

-## What About SQL Server Management Studio?

-Being an ex-SQL Server guy, I know how good SSMS is -- I always argue it's one of the best database GUI's I've ever seen.
-However, in *nix world, we don't have the option of SSMS for convenience.
-What to do?

-It turns out, jetBrains, the makers of the hugely popular ReSharper, WebStorm, and IntelliJ products have created a database GUI on top of IntelliJ called [DataGrip](https://www.jetbrains.com/datagrip/).
-Coming from an ex-SSMS addict, I can safely say this is at parity with SSMS, and is in some cases superior to it!